sjdv1982/attract/allatom/tools/README.txt

-This document describes the generation of ATTRACT parameters from CNS or OpenMM format.
+This document describes the generation of ATTRACT topology and parameters from CNS or OpenMM format.
 See allatom.txt for more technical detail.

 *********************************************************************************************************